premhazra/Weather-Forecast/README.md

 1. Run the app in a development environment: `npm run dev`
 2. Test the app's functionality by searching for a location and viewing the weather data.
-3. Verify that the app fetches real-time weather data from OpenWeatherMap API.
+3. Verify that the app fetches real-time weather data from  API.
 4. Test the app's responsiveness on different devices and screen sizes.

 **Screenshots**